timeplus-io/docs/docs/stream-query.md

 ## Query is unbounded by default

-By default, Timeplus’s query behavior is different from traditional SQL which answers the question of what had happened.
-Instead, Timeplus’ query tries to answer the question of what is happening now in real-time and continuously updates the answer when new events enter the system.
+By default, Timeplus query behavior is different from traditional SQL which answers the question of what had happened.
+Instead, Timeplus query tries to answer the question of what is happening now in real-time and continuously updates the answer when new events enter the system.

 Timeplus query is running on an unbounded stream.
 In most of the cases, the query won't stop unless the user cancels it.
 For example, the following query will return all the events in the stream that enter the Timeplus system in real-time after the query is executed.
 Each new event will trigger a new query result.
 And this query won't stop unless the user cancels the query.

 ```sql